vmware/k-bench/README.md

 ## Contributing to the Benchmark

-Please contact the project members and read CONTRIBUTING.md if you are interested in making contributions.
+Please contact k-bench-maintainers.pdl@broadcom.com and read CONTRIBUTING.md if you are interested in making contributions.

-## Project Leads
-Karthik Ganesan
-Email: ganesank@vmware.com for questions and comments

-## Contributors
-Yong Li
-Helen Liu